Angus-Paillaugue/Chat/README.md

 # TODO:

+ - [-] Fix "Sign-out" button on Dashboard
- - [-] Be able to mention users in messages
+ - [x] Be able to mention users in messages
  - [-] Be able to include images in messages
  - [-] Be able to react to messages
  - [-] Be able to delete own messages